-Prerequisites: High school geometry and reading proficiency Computer-Aided Engineering Design is the first course taken by pre-engineering students and introduces principles and processes of engineering design and relevant software for these processes.
+Prerequisites: High school geometry and reading proficiency Computer-Aided Engineering Design introduces principles and processes of engineering design and relevant software for these processes.
 Students are expected to apply these processes and software in a significant project inspired by an authentic engineering design problem.
 Laboratory time is required.
 This course is required for the Associate of Science degree.
 (F,S)